- Download our Moving to Brazil Guide (PDF)

-From the Amazon basin to the beautiful beaches along its northern and eastern shores, South America's largest country holds much for expats to explore and discover.
+From the Amazon basin to the beautiful beaches along its northern and eastern shores, South America’s largest country holds much for expats to uncover and experience.
 Whether heading to glamorous Rio de Janeiro or bustling São Paulo, expats moving to Brazil are in for an exciting experience.

 Living in Brazil as an expat

 Brazil is home to an ever-expanding expat population.
-With a resource-rich economy and booming mining, agricultural and manufacturing sectors, there is an extensive range of job opportunities for expats moving to Brazil.
-Unfortunately, Brazil also has a somewhat unequal income distribution and this can be seen throughout the country.
-Despite these issues, this relatively young democracy has become South America’s leading economic power.
+With a resource-rich economy and expanding mining, agricultural, and energy sectors, there is an extensive range of job opportunities for expats moving to Brazil.
+The country is quite economically resilient but also has a somewhat unequal income distribution.
+Still, this relatively young democracy has become South America’s leading economic power.

 Cost of living in Brazil

-In comparison to many popular expat destinations around the world, the cost of living in Brazil is largely inexpensive, especially if earning in a foreign currency such as the US Dollar.
-Conversely, those earning in the local currency will find they have far less purchasing power and might have a harder time budgeting.
+In comparison to many popular expat destinations around the world, the cost of living in Brazil is largely inexpensive, especially if you’re earning in a foreign currency like the US Dollar.
+Conversely, if you’re earning in the local currency, you’ll find you have far less purchasing power and might have a harder time budgeting.

-With free healthcare and education, expats may be able to reduce their living expenses.
-Naturally, living in Brazil's major cities will lead to a higher cost of living while smaller towns will incur lower fees.
+With free healthcare and education available through Brazil’s public systems, expats may be able to reduce their living expenses.
+Naturally, living in Brazil’s major cities will lead to a higher cost of living, while smaller towns will incur lower fees.

 Expat families and children in Brazil

-When it comes to being out and about with the family, there's no shortage of fun things to do to keep the little ones engaged.
-Beach days, forest hikes and festivals are just a few of the many outings families can look forward to.
+When it comes to being out and about with your family, there’s no shortage of fun activities to keep the little ones engaged.
+Beach outings and forest hikes are popular choices, along with the many festivals you can look forward to.

 Climate in Brazil

-Brazil has five main climatic zones, making the weather throughout the vast country fairly varied.
-Coastal regions boast a warmer climate while cities such as Brasília and São Paulo experience mild average temperatures.
-With high levels of humidity throughout the year, the Amazon Basin's weather is wet and warm all year.
+Brazil has five main climatic zones.
+The weather throughout this vast country varies considerably.
+Coastal regions boast a warmer climate, while cities such as Brasília and São Paulo experience mild average temperatures.
+With high levels of humidity throughout the year, the Amazon Basin’s weather is wet and warm all year.

 For the adventurous expat, Brazil holds a world of wonders.
-New arrivals moving to Brazil will soon settle into the rhythm of this vibrant South American country.
+New arrivals moving to Brazil will soon settle into the rhythm of this dynamic South American country.

 Fast facts